 57,038 acres transitioned to permanent long-term owners or protected by permanent easements

 9,206 acres of forestland managed to improve drinking water for local communities

-100% of land under FSC certification - the gold standard for sustainable forestry
+100% of eligible acres under FSC certification - the gold standard for sustainable forestry

 The United Nations Sustainable Development Goals (SDGs) were adopted in 2015 to guide the global transition to a more sustainable society.
 Forestry can meaningfully contribute to reaching SDGs through conservation and climate-smart management, two practices that have been core to EFM’s strategy for over fifteen years.
 At EFM we focus on forests that have unique social, environmental and cultural dimensions that create opportunities to access non-timber and responsibly harvested timber revenue streams.
 Forests, particularly those in the Pacific Northwest, have the potential to store more carbon per acre than any other terrestrial ecosystem.* They also play an integral role in filtering drinking water, supporting wildlife, and improving the quality of life across the region.